 And to my faults a little blind.”

-In 1880 Rowland’s aunt, Charlotte Atcherley (1818-1891), became the next member of the family (and, so far as I know, the only female Atcherley) to have a book published.
-This work of fiction, Cords and Discords, was judged by one reviewer (writing in The Academyof 1 Jan 1881) to be “a very odd book.”
-After describing some aspects of the story the critic opines that “Oddities of this kind give Cords and discords a certain interest for a short time; but its incoherence or story and the unreality of its personages get the better in the long run of the reader’s patience and his appetite for curiosities of diction.”
+In 1880 Rowland’s aunt, Charlotte Atcherley (1818-1891), became the next member of the family to have a book published.
+This work of fiction, Cords and Discords, was judged by one reviewer (writing in The Academy of 1 Jan 1881) to be “a very odd book.”
+After describing some aspects of the story the critic opines that “Oddities of this kind give Cords and discords a certain interest for a short time; but its incoherence of story and the unreality of its personages get the better in the long run of the reader’s patience and his appetite for curiosities of diction.”

 A world away from Charlotte’s novel was M.O.
 Modus Operandi in Criminal Investigation and Detection, a pamphlet first published in 1913.
 Its author was Major Llewellyn William Atcherley (1871-1954), nephew of the above-mentioned David Francis Atcherley.
 Llewellyn was at the time Chief Constable of the West Riding of Yorkshire Constabulary, and his pioneering work set out a system for recording information on the methods used by criminals to commit crimes, and sharing that information between different police forces.
 His book was reprinted and later revised, and his system was adopted and enhanced by police forces in Britain, the USA and elsewhere.

-Finally, the Atcherley book list can be brought right up to date with the inclusion of Hitler’s Gay Traitor: The Story of Ernst Röhm, Chief of Staff of the S.A., written by Tony Atcherley and Mark Carey and published in 2007.
+Moving into the 21st century, Hitler’s Gay Traitor: The Story of Ernst Röhm, Chief of Staff of the S.A., written by Dr Tony Atcherley and Mark Carey, was published in 2007.
 The authors’ stated aim was to “deal with Röhm’s life as a whole” and “give a more rounded picture of him than appears in most accounts of Nazi history.”
 Sir Harold Atcherley also wrote about World War 2, but from a very different perspective.
 His War Diary, chronicling his experiences as a prisoner of war, was initially self published in 2004.
 In 2012 Sir Harold’s book was published and made available to a wider audience by Memoirs Publishing, under the title Prisoner of Japan.
 (For more on this see Moving Half the Mountain.)